nicolacalise3355/accounting_backend_system/README.md

 ### Steps of development

 - Workdays implementation (v.1.0): to keep track of the cash flow.
+- W. Statistics implementation (v.1.1): Statistics about workdays.
 - Members implementation (v.
-1.1): to keep track of the clients
+1.2): to keep track of the clients

 ## Tech Stack and Pattern